Chelsea-Cheng99/STA304/ProbSet4/README.md

 # Overview

 This repo contains code and data for forecasting the US 2020 presidential election.
-It was created by NAME.
+It was created by Xi Cheng, Guangyu Du, Shichao Feng and Zhitong Liu".
 The purpose is to create a report that summarises the results of a statistical model that we built.
 Some data is unable to be shared publicly.
 We detail how to get that below.
 The sections of this repo are: inputs, outputs, scripts.

 Inputs contain data that are unchanged from their original.
 We use two datasets: